Good Morning Asia: Here's What You Need To Know To Start Your Trading Day

 Good morning Asia!
 Here’s what you need to know:

-- Google earnings came in better than expected.
-For the full report, head over to SAI >

-- Germany’s courts are blocking a $116 billion joint venture between Rio Tinto and BHP Biliton.
-The German court ruling will be a part of the EU decision, and thus halt the jv.
+- U.S. markets surged overnight, with the NASDAQ up a notable 0.96%.
+The basis for the U.S. rally was continued confidence about quantitative easing II, and positive earnings out of JPMorgan and Intel.

+- The Australian dollar is now within one cent of parity with the U.S. dollar.
+This is its highest level since the currency was floated 27 years ago.

-- Japanese industrial production data is released at 12:30 AM ET.
-The projection is for a month-over-month fall of 0.3%.
+- Japan’s CGPI, or producer price index, is released at 7:50 PM ET.
+The expectation is for it to fall 0.2%.

+- Japanese Prime Minister Naoto Kan has told South Korea and China to “act responsibly” in regards to their currencies.
+The statement is not likely to be the last prior to the Seoul G20 conference, which will likely focus on the currency issue.
+The currency war is one of our top stories to watch, see the other 9 here >

+- The Central Bank Governor of the United Arab Emirates is expecting 3-4% growth for the country in 2010.
+The country also intends to increase regulations on banks to slow credit growth.
+Check out the 19 countries most likely to default >

 Business Insider Emails & Alerts